 Thanks to growing networks and expanding benefits, Medicare Advantage (MA) has nearly doubled in popularity over the past decade.
-Also known as Medicare Part C, the program now has over 28 million enrollees, accounting for over 34 percent of all Medicare beneficiaries.
+Also known as Medicare Part C, the program now has over 31 million enrollees, accounting for 51% of eligible Medicare beneficiaries.
 This page explains Medicare Advantage plans in Missouri and how the program works.

 Medicare Advantage plans must provide the same level of coverage as you would get with Original Medicare.